Zion To Bryce Canyon National Park Road Trip (+ Map)

 You can ride the shuttle along the Zion Canyon Scenic Drive during the summer months.
 From November – February private vehicles are allowed on the road.

-I recommend stopping at Emerald Pools and Court Of The Patriarch’s for short hikes with great views.
+I recommend stopping at Emerald Pools and Court Of The Patriarch’s along the scenic drive for short hikes with great views.

 • Sunrise: The Watchman